fletcher86/simple-rest-service/README.md

 > cd simple-rest-service

-Build the service in a spring boot container
+Build the service in a spring boot docker container
 > ./gradlew clean build docker

 Run the service in a docker container for isolation
 > docker run -p 8080:8080 -t fletcher68/simple-rest-service

-Run the service in your local environment
+Or Run the service in your local environment without docker
 > java -jar ./build/libs

 Test the rest service